HyperJeanJean/TPW-TPI-Fixes/README.md

 ## Known issues
  - Random crashes.
 It may or may not be related to graphics settings.
 In TPI at least, having a resolution above 1024x768 makes the game really unstable.
  - Music archives in TPI are corrupted for the 2nd and 3rd parks, leading to music disappearing in the late game.
 Corrupted music tracks do not seem to be recoverable.
+ - TPI does not handle non-ascii characters very well for prebuilt coasters  (e.g. the "é" character).
+Names are likely to be cut.